 - Flat 1 would provide outdoor amenity space with an area of 41.32sqm, this would satisfy the minimum requirements. - Flat 2 does not have any amenity space and would therefore not satisfy the minimum requirements.
-However as Flat 2 will provide a study space space as well as a dining room space, the proposal is considered to have overcome the lack of amenity space and is therefore considered acceptable.
-Further, conversions of single dwellings can often be difficult to incorporate outdoor terraces dues to amenity issues.

-7.5 Transport, parking and cycle storage

-- 7.5.1 Core Strategy Policy CS20 requires that development would not adversely affect pedestrian or cycle movements, safety, the convenience of local residents, street parking or traffic management.
+However as Flat 2 would provide accommodation over two floors, the proposal is considered to provide a good standard of accommodation for a one bedroom unit.
+While the lack of amenity space is considered a shortfall with the scheme, on balance officers raise no objection to the proposal on these grounds. - 7.6 Transport, parking and cycle storage - 7.6.1 Core Strategy Policy CS20 requires that development would not adversely affect pedestrian or cycle movements, safety, the convenience of local residents, street parking or traffic management.
 Cycle storage is required for all new development in accordance with London Plan Policy 6.9 and Core Strategy Policy CS18.
-It should be secure, sheltered and adequately lit and Table 6.3 stipulates that one cycle parking space should be provided for a studio/1 bedroom unit and 2 spaces for all other dwellings. - 7.5.2 As details have not yet been provided for dedicated storage, it will be conditioned below.
-In addition as this road is in a Controlled Parking Zone, it is therefore recommended to have a S106 agreement in place to ensure one of the flats is permit free in order to reduce demand for on street parking.
+It should be secure, sheltered and adequately lit and Table 6.3 stipulates that one cycle parking space should be provided for a studio/1 bedroom unit and 2 spaces for all other dwellings. - 7.6.2 As details have not yet been provided for dedicated storage, it will be conditioned below.
+In addition as this road is in a Controlled Parking Zone, it is therefore recommended to have a S106 agreement in place to ensure one of the flats is permit free in order to reduce demand for on street parking in the surrounding area.

-7.6 Refuse
+7.7 Refuse

-- 7.6.1 For the proposed two flats the following are the recommended bin capacity to avoid overflowing bins and residents leaving items on the floor by the bins: - 1x 180L wheelie bin for refuse - 1x 180L wheelie bin for paper and cardboard - At least 1 x 55L box for all mixed recycling residents can request more than one. - 23L x Outdoor kitchen caddy - 7.6.2 Based on the plans provided, it is considered there is sufficient space to store these bins at the front of the site as this is the most accessible way for waste to be collected.
+- 7.7.1 For the proposed two flats the following are the recommended bin capacity to avoid overflowing bins and residents leaving items on the floor by the bins: - 1x 180L wheelie bin for refuse - 1x 180L wheelie bin for paper and cardboard - At least 1 x 55L box for all mixed recycling residents can request more than one. - 23L x Outdoor kitchen caddy - 7.7.2 Based on the plans provided, it is considered there is sufficient space to store these bins at the front of the site as this is the most accessible way for waste to be collected.
 However as details have not yet been provided for dedicated storage, it will be conditioned below.

-7.7 Sustainability
+7.8 Sustainability